landont168/stockle/README.md

 - frontend design (css) - using material ui + chartjs to help make app look cooler/cleaner/easier for me to focus on actual react design (hooks, props)
 - refactoring stock history into separete endpoint - use history id stored in stock resource to fetch at /api/history:id instead of storing huge amounts of data into stock redux store
 - making chartjs work (hover design, render animation, disable animation upon updating state and re-rendering app)
+- setting up docker compose to containerize backend + frontend - and then figuring out how to still enable local development with the api proxying

 ### todo: